Using steel wool and vinegar is an easy way to add a distressed antique look to your wood furniture.

 If you have never tried it before, let me walk you through the process by which you can easily make, apply and add an instant deep rich color to any piece of wood furniture using only steel wool and vinegar.

-This is generally due to the unique distressed, aged, and antique look that your furniture gets with it, which might not be possible with other wood staining processes.
+Well, this is generally because of the unique distressed, aged, and antique look that your furniture gets with it, which might not be possible with other wood staining processes.

-A chemical reaction occurs when vinegar and steel wool are combined.
-Also, the vinegar will cause the steel wool to rust or oxidize.
-And that’s what gives the wood its unique color.
+When vinegar and steel wool are combined, a chemical reaction occurs, which causes the steel wool to oxidize and rust.
+And that’s what is used to deliver the wood its unique color.

 The overall process can be difficult for beginners, but it works stunningly well for DIY enthusiasts who don’t fear to experiment and want to try something different.
 Therefore, I recommend trying this recipe only if you are willing to invest some time and don’t mind making a few mistakes until you master the process.

 What You Will Need